 For beginners, riding a Kryptonics Torpedo Skateboard may be intimidating, but it will be a lot of fun once you get the hang of it.
 Before starting, however, it is important to have the proper safety gear on – shoes that are designed for better grip of the board, a helmet for head protection in case of a fall, and knee and elbow pads.
 Find time to learn and practice basic skills like pushing, turning, and stopping.

-Following are the key steps to leaning how to ride a torpedo skateboard from Kryptonics:
+Following are the key steps to learning how to ride a Kryptonics torpedo skateboard:

 Find the Right Stance for You

 You should first learn to determine your natural stance that will provide balance as you ride and steer.
 You can either adopt the regular or goofy stance.
 When doing a regular stance, the left foot is at the front while the right rests at tail of the board.
 On the other hand, the goofy stance has the right foot in front and the left at the rear.
 Try both stances first to see what works for you by pushing around slowly.
 The stance that you find more comfortable is your natural stance.

 Pushing is a core skill that every torpedo skateboarder needs to learn.
 Using your natural stance, and with the lead foot pointed straight, push with the other foot.
 As you gain speed, place the foot you pushed with at the rear of the board, in a way that both your feet are parallel.
 Keep on practicing until you become comfortable.
 Spend some time focusing on your pushing alone as the skill is essential to virtually every skateboarding trick.